Perfect Summer Dessert – Fresh Strawberry Pie

 Oh my, strawberry pie!
 Will someone please make this for me for my birthday?

-Any June baby would be honored to feast on this pie on their special day.
-Personally, I’d take it above cake any day of the week, but especially on my birthday.
+Any June baby would be honored to feast on this strawberry pie on their special day.
+Personally, I’d take a fresh strawberry pie above cake any day of the week, but especially on my birthday.
+The goal is of this easy homemade strawberry pie is to simply highlight the freshness of the berries at the peak of the season.

-I love strawberry rhubarb pie, don’t get me wrong, but for the sheer bliss of strawberries at their peak, you really cannot do better service to them than with this pie.
+I love strawberry rhubarb pie, don’t get me wrong, but for the sheer bliss of strawberries at their peak, you really cannot do better service to them than with this homemade strawberry pie.

-The strawberries will cling to each other and you’ll be fine cutting the pie into slices, but just a heads up that this pie won’t be as firm and solid as versions made with Jello or gelatin.
+A note that cutting this strawberry pie can be tricky.
+The strawberries will cling to each other and you’ll be fine cutting the pie into slices, but just a heads up that this strawberry pie won’t be as firm and solid as versions made with Jello or gelatin.
 Expect something in the middle: jammy ripe strawberries loosely held together in a buttery crust.
-A few will likely tumbled out onto your plate!
+A few rogue strawberries will likely tumble out onto your plate!

-Don’t try to make this the day before; it doesn’t do well overnight in the refrigerator.
-In any case, I doubt you’ll be able to wait that long to eat it!
+Don’t try to make this strawberry pie the day before; it doesn’t do well overnight in the refrigerator and is best served fresh, just like the berries.
+In any case, I doubt you’ll be able to wait that long to eat this fresh, simple strawberry pie!

 Fresh Strawberry Pie RecipePrint